grafana/jsonnet-libs/grafana/README.md

 dashboards, datasources, notification channels and plugins, all from within your Jsonnet code.

+## Library Notes
+### Statefulness
+Currently, this library creates a stateless Grafana.
+What this actually means is that, on startup, Grafana imports dashboard files into its database.
+However, given Grafana is installed into a deployment without an external volume, the database is wiped on restart.
+This creates a stateless Grafana installation.

+Statelessness is a **good thing** when deploying all your dashboards, etc from Jsonnet code.
+Through it you avoid your dashboards drifting from the Jsonnet/version control managed known good state.

+A possible future extension of this library could convert the Grafana instance into a stateful one, mounting the database into a PVC.

+### Mixins
+This library does not (yet) support Monitoring Mixins directly, although it has much of the mechanics required to do so.

+## An Example
 ```
 local grafana = import '../grafana.libsonnet';
 local k = import 'k.libsonnet';